 How Does Mesotherapy For Hair Loss Work?

 Mesotherapy is a non-invasive and non-surgical cosmetic medicine treatment used to restore volume and luster to thinning hair.
 It involves inserting micro-injections of pharmaceutical agents, amino acids, vitamins, and others into the epidermal layer of the skin.
-This stimulates the mesoderm layer and encourages hair growth and promotes new hair production.
+This stimulates the mesoderm layeri XThe primary germ layer that develops into connective tissues in the body and the skin layers. and encourages hair growth and promotes new hair production.
+It is a rapidly growing treatment in advanced hair care.

 The technique is based on the fact that most hair loss problems occur due to hormone issues around the hair follicles (like DHT), lack of proper nutrients that aid hair health, and reduced blood circulation to the scalp.

 The mesotherapy solution that is injected into the scalp contains a combination of specific chemicals, vitamins, co-enzymes, and amino acids that are tailored based on the patient’s requirements.
+It can help in collagen synthesis, cell proliferation, and improved hair density.
 Mesotherapy encourages the growth of new and healthy hair strands.
 Both men and women can benefit from this technique.

 What Is The Process Of Mesotherapy For Hair?